Let's Talk About an Aqua Play Park Proposal in Kaiapoi

 What effects will this have on the fauna and flora?
 Are the birds going to be culled or “relocated”?
 Carpark looks fairly permanent, as this is supposedly a temporary park, who will pay for removal or the upkeep of carpark and toilets etc or will they stay for the “proposed” community hub

-Donzie asked almost 3 years ago
+Donzie asked over 3 years ago

 Thanks for getting in touch with your question about the Aqua Play Park proposal.